Guide to High Potential Mentoring Programs

 • Yet the average age managers first get leadership training is 42.

 See the problem?
 This means that many Millennials are sitting in leadership roles but without formal leadership training.
-They’re taking over leadership positions from older generations (Boomers and older Gen X employees).
-Yet the vast majority of them have not had the requisite leadership training to be as effective as they could or should be.
+They are taking over leadership positions from older generations (Boomers and older Gen X employees).
+Yet, the vast majority of them have not had the requisite leadership training to be as effective as they could or should be.

 This impacts Millennials, in particular, but influences every generation in some manner or another.
 If you’re unfamiliar with the generational breakdowns and their current ages, here it is: